 We chose to drive and booked a rental car at the Lisbon airport with RentalCars.com

 Depending on your final destination, the drive from Lisbon to the Algarve region takes 2 ½ to 3 hours.

 It turns out to be an easy drive, straight down the A2 motorway through a fairly deserted part of the country.
 It’s also a boring drive aside from the occasional white stork nests perched on the power line towers but traffic is light and we make good time.

 Tip: Keep an eye out for the nesting white storks all over the Algarve region, they are pretty cool to watch!

 Are there tolls on the drive from Lisbon to Algarve?

 Yes, the A2 does have toll booths, as does the A22 motorway which runs east-west through Algarve.

-The highway tolls amounted to 21 euro each way.
-Spring for the toll transponder in your rental vehicle.
+The highway tolls amount to 21 euro each way on our drive.
+Tip: Spring for the toll transponder in your rental vehicle.
 Some of the tolls on the A22 are electronic and don’t give you the option to pay on-site.